MasterConnoisseurs/MasterConnoisseurs/README.md

 **`Software Artisan (Code.
 Ride.
 Play.)`**

-I’m an indie full-stack developer from the Philippines, passionate about building digital solutions that solve real-world problems.
+I’m an full-stack developer from the Philippines, passionate about building digital solutions that solve real-world problems.
 Whether it’s a tool that makes everyday tasks easier or a system that improves how people work and connect, I approach each project with purpose and creativity.

 Every line of code I write is part of something thoughtfully designed — from planning and architecture, to clean implementation and continuous improvement.
 I enjoy working across the stack, learning new things, and turning ideas into functional, meaningful software that makes a difference.